 You also might be wondering why you can’t just use any old kind of rope instead of guy ropes.
 The short answer is that guy ropes are designed for these kinds of activities, other ropes are not.

 As for the poles, that’s up to you.
 While it’s probably best to carry your own set of poles, you can always use a couple of large and sturdy sticks.
-The only possible complication here is if you find yourself in need of shelter in an area without any sticks.
+The only possible complication here is if you find yourself in need of shelter in wilderness or in an area without any sticks.

 Once you have gathered all of the aforementioned materials, you will be ready to get out there and build a tarp shelter.
 Well, you will be almost ready.
 I still need to tell you how to put it all together!